When it comes down to it, we run a lot of cables in the world of lighting.

 This is where you’ve really got to look at your own situation in context, especially when it comes to backstage cable.

-Since I’m all about working smarter and not harder, the 1st step to taping cables is to think about our cable runs with avoiding tape in mind.
+Since I’m all about working smarter and not harder, the 1st step to taping cables is to think about our cable runs with avoiding crossing walkways of any kind.

 This means, whenever possible, you should follow the edge of the stage or a wall or any other architectural feature that prevents the area you’re running the cable in from becoming a walkway.
 This is key.